What Is A Jetter And Why Do I Need It?

 You may find that you need to utilize certain sewer jetter attachments to account for the type of pressure washer you are using as well.

-A sewer jetter hose and all attachments can be purchased for under $150.
+A sewer jetter hose and all attachments can be purchased for roughly $4000 .
 Also, you can store the jetter in the garage for future use.

-At Hernandez Plumbing we do drain cleaning with a jetter.
+At Hernandez Plumbing we are specialist at drain cleaning with a jetter.

 We have helped hundreds of customers clean drain lines in Miami.